 Kristin is the founder of Pivot Point Professionals, LLC.
-After 20 years of successfully leading teams and business units in Financial
+After more than 20 years of successfully leading teams and business units in Financial

 Services, Kristin made a purposeful pivot in her own life to pursue a new vocational calling as an Executive Coach.
 Passionate about helping people find and follow their purpose in an authentic way, Kristin is an enthusiastic coach, optimistic problem solver, and servant leader.
 She loves to build relationships, tackle new challenges, and achieve great results.
 She believes the power of prayer, planning, hard work, and a great cup of coffee help along the way.

 Kristin grew up in a rural farming community in Ohio and migrated south to attend college, escape harsh winters, and practice southern hospitality.
 She earned her bachelor's degree in Psychology and a certificate for Nonprofit Leadership from Wake Forest University (Go Deacs!)
 She has a heart for serving others in her community and has traveled abroad on several mission trips.
 Kristin is a voracious learner and loves adventure— especially exploring new cities, restaurants, and consignment stores.
 Along with her husband, she enjoys cooking and hosting friends in their North Carolina home.